naschidaniel/fly-tirol/README.md

 The `image-optimizer` tool is used to optimize images in the folders `./public_flytirol/media` or `./public_whitecloud/media`.
 Place the latest release of [image-optimizer](https://github.com/naschidaniel/image-optimizer) for your system in the root directory.
 The files from `./public_flytirol` and `./public_whitecloud` are copied to `./.public_flytirol` and `./.public_whitecloud`.
 The images for the development and the build setup are used from the folders `./.public_flytirol` or `./.public_whitecloud`.

-The images are optimized on the basis of the screen widths from [https://tailwindcss.com/docs/responsive-design](https://tailwindcss.com/docs/responsive-design) and the two additional sizes `xs: 512 px` and `2xs: 384 px`.
+The images are optimized on the basis of common images sizes.

 ``` bash
 # optimize images for development and build setup